rbisdorff/Digraph3/docSphinx/tutorial.rst

     gint:	International outlook, In staff, students and research (7.5%)
     gind:	Industry income, Innovation (5.0%)

-The very largest part (87.5%) of ranking criteria significance is allocated to the performance evaluations concerning *Teaching*, *Research* and *Citations*.
-The remaining part (12.5%) goes to *International outlook* and *Industry income*.
+The largest part (87.5%) of ranking criteria significance is allocated to the performance evaluations concerning the *Teaching*, *Research* and *Citations*.
+The small remaining part (12.5%) goes to *International outlook* and *Industry income*.

-In order to now rank the Universities based on these five performance criteria, the THE authors, first, replace the actual grades obtained by each University with their corresponding quantiles observed in the cumulative distribution of the grades obtained by all the surveyed institutions [39]_.
-The actual rank is eventually determined by an overall score computed as a weighted average of the respective five criteria quantiles (see :numref:`thecsScores` Lines 1-10).
+In order, now, to rank the Universities based on these five performance criteria, the THE authors, first, replace the actual grades obtained by each University with their corresponding **quantiles** observed in the cumulative distribution of the grades obtained by all the surveyed institutions [39]_.
+The actual rank is eventually determined by an overall score computed as a **weighted average** of the respective five criteria quantiles (see :numref:`thecsScores` Lines 1-10).

 .. code-block:: pycon
    :name: thecsScores